Goodly/IAA-image/README.md

 The software is installed in a Docker container.
 If you do not have Docker already, you will need to install it.
 * For OS X El Capitan 10.11 or newer, install [Docker-for-Mac](https://docs.docker.com/docker-for-mac/).
 * Otherwise install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_mac/)
-* For Windows 10 Pro [detailed requirements](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install), install [Docker-for-Windows](https://docs.docker.com/docker-for-windows/).
+* For Windows 10 Pro [(detailed requirements)](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install), install [Docker-for-Windows](https://docs.docker.com/docker-for-windows/).
 * Otherwise install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/)
 * For Ubuntu and other Linux distributions, install [docker](https://docs.docker.com/engine/installation/linux/ubuntu/) and